Cage Card Notification System

-The date, PI name, Rack #, nature of the problem, person reporting the problem, and person addressing the problem are recorded on the log.
+The date, name of principal investigator, rack number, nature of the problem, person reporting the problem, and person addressing the problem are recorded on the log.
 Investigator staff can therefore find out about problems before entering the room.
-The Problem Log also produces a permanent written record that may help in identifying a pattern of problems (e.g. unexpected numbers of pup deaths may indicate a disease outbreak).
+The Problem Log also produces a permanent written record that may help in identifying a pattern of problems (e.g., unexpected numbers of pup deaths may indicate a disease outbreak).

-These cards are placed by the LASC staff when a new litter is noted.
+These cards are placed by the ASC staff when a new litter is noted.
 Unless prior arrangements have been made, litters must be weaned at 21 days of age.
-The LASC staff makes an effort to leave cages with new litters undisturbed for the first 7 days, however excessively wet cages will still be changed.
+The ASC staff makes an effort to leave cages with new litters undisturbed for the first seven days; however, excessively wet cages will still be changed.

-The cards are used to notify investigator staff of Overcrowded Cages.
+These cards are used to notify investigator staff of overcrowded cages.
 Investigator staff are responsible for correcting overcrowded cages within 48 hours.
-Uncorrected cages will be separated by LASC for a fee, and new cages will be marked with neon green separation stickers.
+Uncorrected cages will be separated by ASC for a fee, and new cages will be marked with neon green separation stickers.

-These cards should be placed by the Investigator staff to notify LASC that animals have had a procedure (such as an anesthetic episode, a surgery).
-Blue Animal Under Observation cards will be replaced by the veterinary staff with a RED Veterinary Examination card when an animal is being monitored or treated for a health problem.
+These cards should be placed by the investigator staff to notify ASC that animals have had a procedure (e.g., an anesthetic episode, surgery).
+Blue Animal Under Observation Cards will be replaced by the veterinary staff with a RED Veterinary Examination card when an animal is being monitored or treated for a health problem.

 Dead Animal Cards (Purple)

-These cage cards are labeled with the date and a unique 6-digit dead animal ID number.
-A matching Dead Animal sticker with the date and dead animal ID number is placed on the bagged carcass of the dead animal.
-Dead animals are retained in the cold room for 3-4 days.
-If there are no live animals left in the cage, the cage cards will be placed in the dead animal cage card folder on the door of the room.
+These cage cards are labeled with the date and a unique six-digit dead animal ID number.
+A matching Dead Animal Card with the date and dead animal ID number is placed on the bagged carcass of the dead animal.
+Dead animals are retained in the cold room for three to four days.
+If there are no live animals left in the cage, the cage cards will be placed in the Dead Animal Card folder on the door of the room.